OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/pillars.md

 # The Pillars

 These are examples of pillar cards.
 NB: Each pillar card should have at least 2 possible threats.
-The GM choose which one is relevant and write it down on a piece of paper.
+The GM chooses which one is relevant and writes it down on a piece of paper.

 ## Pillar 1 — The Keynotes